A New Invention Can Detect Bad Breath

 Sometimes it can be difficult to tell if you have breath that smells less than its best, and you may not always feel comfortable asking someone to check.
 Fortunately, a new scientific breakthrough offers the promise of a future where you always know whether your breath is fresh or past due.

 Since bad breath is a universal human condition, researchers designed an experiment to detect the odor-causing gas without the use of the sense of smell.
+The sensor measures gas concentrations by documenting the output current to determine the levels of hydrogen sulfide.

 Researchers have successfully developed a small sensor that can accurately detect the current state of a person’s breath.
+This sensor holds potential for use in clinical practice, providing a reliable and user-friendly method for diagnosing halitosis.

 Science to the Rescue

 To develop their sensor, the research team subjected a solution of metal salt, platinum metal nanoparticles, tungsten, and sodium chloride to a manufacturing process known as electrospinning, a technique that produces tiny fibers.
+Earlier studies have found that when metal oxides react with sulfur-containing gases, they have measurable electrical changes, which are crucial for determining the detection limit of the sensor’s ability to detect gas concentrations.

 The nanofibers displayed their largest reaction to hydrogen sulfide when their solution contained equal parts of tungsten and platinum.
 The team tested a couple of other sulfur-containing gases, like methyl mercaptan and dimethyl sulfide, but the fibers remained most reactive to hydrogen sulfide.
+Traditional testing methods, such as the wrist test and the sniff test, rely on the nose to detect bad breath, highlighting the physiological connection between the nose and the mouth.

-Pocket-Sized Prototype in Development
+Pocket-Sized Bad Breath Detector Prototype in Development

 The team has created a prototype that can detect bad breath featuring nanofiber-coated gold electrodes with sensors that detect changes to temperature, pressure, gas, and humidity.
 The first stage prototype correctly identifies whether exhaled breath smells 86 percent of the time, without the need for any special equipment.
+Bad breath is detected by analyzing the volatile compounds in the exhaled air.

 Researchers hope to continue refining their invention until it becomes an easy to use tool for self-diagnosing bad breath.
 A device a person could keep in their car, pocket, or bag to quickly determine what eating a liverwurst and onion sandwich at lunch did to the state of their breath could go a long way towards preventing awkward encounters or embarrassing moments.
+During the breath sampling process, the patient breathes into the device, allowing it to measure specific gas concentrations.

 However, until this revolutionary device hits the market, the best method for eliminating bad breath continues to remain brushing and flossing.
 Practice these habits daily, and schedule regular exams and cleanings with our team at Frontier Family Dental, and you can keep your breath from smelling like a clogged garbage disposal.
+To identify other bacteria that may contribute to halitosis, patients would need to undergo additional tests.

 If you have any other questions regarding bad breath or what you can do to keep your smile looking and smelling its best, feel free to ask any member of our team at Frontier Family Dental during your next appointment.